COVID-19 Vaccine Information

 There’s a lot of information about the COVID-19 vaccines.
-We hope these resources will simplify your search.
+We hope these resources will answer your questions.

 - The vaccine is free

 - Anyone who lives, works, or studies in Massachusetts can get a vaccine

 - You can get vaccinated even if you are undocumented.
 Getting a vaccine will not impact your or your family’s immigration status.
 The Public Charge rule does NOT apply to getting the vaccine.